ArduPilot/ardupilot_wiki/plane/source/docs/basic-setup.rst

 Possible issues:

 1. Connected to wrong serial port (see your hardware docs for which port AP expects) or incorrectly connected (TX/RX swapped).
 2. Serial port settings were changed from default.
 ArduPlane expects GPS on Serial 3 at 38.4Kbaud per default.
-3. Though UBLOX and NMEA-type GPS receivers are supported by ArduPilot these days, your GPS receiver is not supported.
+3. UBLOX, NMEA, and many other GPS receivers are supported by ArduPilot, but your GPS receiver is not currently supported.

 ..
 Note::
     The board's hardware UART number may NOT necessarily be the same as the SERIAL port number in ArduPilot firmware / MP.